 An argument to show that media destroys traditional values.
 Like blaming Sunny Leone for misleading the pious men.
 Men who molest and grope women have always been in India even before media became liberal and even before social media and cell phones came up.
 Yesterday I was watching Govind Nihlani’s Ardh Satya, a tribute to the late Om Puri ji.
 One of the scenes in the movie was that of a guy groping Smita Patil in the bus.
 She was dressed in a white sari.
 This was a movie I believe in the seventies before mobiles and media came up.

-In our society, man trying to dominate a woman has always been the case and blaming the media is like trying to wash away the responsibility of following, “Boys and Men need to change.”Share
+In our society, man trying to dominate a woman has always been the case and blaming the media is like trying to wash away the responsibility of following, “Boys and Men need to change.”Share this quote

 It is a shame for the country:

-If you can be proud of a country for something you did not do, you can be ashamed as well for a crime you didn't commit either.Share
+If you can be proud of a country for something you did not do, you can be ashamed as well for a crime you didn't commit either.Share this quote

 But before you do that, let me ask you one thing — “Are you worried about being shamed or are you worried about the safety of people on the streets?”
 Because I remember the hue and cry created around the documentary ‘India’s Daughter’ a while ago, where a group of people said that it is done just to tarnish India’s image.